A Roleplaying FC on Mateus.

 Stats and Modifiers--

-Each dot will give you +1 to your /random 20 roll.
+Each dot will give you +1 to your /dice 20 roll.
 Allocate them to suit your character.
-Each stat can have a maximum of 5 dots, allowing for a maximum of +5 to your roll.
+For example three dots in Strength will mean a +3 is added to your rolls involving Strength.
+Each stat can have a maximum of 5 dots.

 Strength (STR)